Black Bean Sweet Potato Tacos

 Instructions

-• When the sweet potatoes and onions are done, remove from oven.
-Toss them together.
-Add to the bowl with the black beans and combine evenly.
+- Combine the filling: When the sweet potatoes and onions are done, remove them from the oven and gently toss them together.
+Add them to the bowl with the black beans and lightly mix until somewhat evenly distributed.

 These wer really good!!
 Actually not that complicated either